awhitefield8/AIPI590ProjectTeamMSEC/README.md

 ## Data

 We use two datasets: the H&M Personalized Fashion Recommendations dataset (HM), and the Retailrocket recommender system dataset (RR).
+The HM Fashoin dataset contains the purchase data containing the time and the time of purchase for many customers.
+It also has product descriptions and images that are not used in this work.
+Retail Rocket contains data on the time and date of items clicked on and purchased by consumers.

 ## Evaluation metrics

 We use two offline evaluation metrics: Normalized Discounted Cumulative Gain (NDCG) and Hit Ratio (HR).
+The Hit Rate is whether the item that the consumer next clicked on or bought is in the top k items reported by the model.
+NDCG is a metric for evaluating the quality of the results.
+It looks at the hit rate and discounts the hit for its position in the top k.
+Lower down the lower the gain.
+It is then normalized by dividing by the best possible dicounted cumulative gain.

 ## Algorithms